-- These committees are chaired by a conference participant elected to the position during the conference. - 2.
-Each committee includes at least one trustee. - 3.
-No committee has a preponderance of members from any particular geographical area or region. - Committees are composed of conference participants who may appoint additional committee members as needed. - 5.
+- 4. Committees are composed of conference participants who may appoint additional committee members as needed. - 5.
 The new committee chairperson for the next year and the old committee chairperson for the current year meet with each committee during the committee session. - 6.
 The committee discusses each item of input during the committee sessions.
 The committee then drafts a brief report on the discussion (including all important points, pro and con).
 The report is later presented to the World Service Conference as a whole. - 7.
-The discussion of a committee need not be limited to specific input it has received, but each particular committee is expected to limit itself to its area of specialization. - All committees should submit their issues of business to the administrative committee 120 days prior to the WSC. - 9.
+The discussion of a committee need not be limited to specific input it has received, but each particular committee is expected to limit itself to its area of specialization. - 8.
+All committees should submit their issues of business to the administrative committee 120 days prior to the WSC. - 9.
 All committees must submit a quarterly financial report to the WSC treasurer. - 10.
-In the event of the resignation of a WSC committee chairperson, the WSC Administrative Committee shall make the decision regarding the most appropriate person to serve as chairperson pro-tem until the next WSC, drawing on the experience, knowledge, and level of ability of said committee's members.
-In the event of the resignation of a WSC committee vice chairperson, the committee members shall elect an individual to serve out the remaining term as vice chairperson pro-tem and actively serve in that position until the next WSC. - 11.
+In the event of the resignation of a WSC committee chairperson, the WSC Administrative Committee shall make the decision regarding the most appropriate person to serve as chairperson pro tem until the next WSC, drawing on the experience, knowledge, and level of ability of said committee's members.
+In the event of the resignation of a WSC committee vice chairperson, the committee members shall elect an individual to serve out the remaining term as vice chairperson pro tem and actively serve in that position until the next WSC. - 11.
 The administrative committee, all committees of the WSC, and the WSB submit annual budgets for approval by the conference.
 The budget should include line-item projected expenses.
 The committee chairpersons shall be allowed the flexibility to readjust line item allocations within their budget throughout the year according to actual expenses, upon written consent of the majority of the WSC Administrative Committee.
 The overall WSC budget shall include a reserve fund, which may be allocated by the WSC Administrative Committee to any of the committees or boards, when unforeseen expenses cause that committee or board to exceed its projected budget.

 Note: It is important that we remember that these committees cannot do the day-to-day work.
-(The Policy Committee doesn't actually make policy.)
+(The policy committee doesn't actually make policy.)
 Only the members can do these things.